Jerusalem, 29th November 2017

 Under the Patronage of his Beatitude, the Archbishop Suheil Dawani, and the Minister for Jerusalem Affairs, Mr. Adnan Al-Husseini, the Jerusalem Princess Basma Centre (JPBC) celebrated the opening ceremony of the newly renovated kitchen unit.

-The renovation of the kitchen unit was jointly funded by the Federal Republic of Germany, through phase 10 of KfW’s Employment Generation Programme, and the JPBC and implemented by the United Nations Development Programme (UNDP).
+The renovation of the kitchen unit was funded by the Federal Republic of Germany, through phase 10 of KfW’s Employment Generation Programme, and the JPBC through gracious donations from Her Royal Highness Princess Basma Bint Talal, American Friends of the Episcopal Diocese of Jerusalem, Compass Rose Society (US and Canada Chapters), Trinity Wall Street, the Episcopal Diocese of Hong Kong and Hop Yuen Charitable Foundation.
+This project was implemented by the United Nations Development Programme (UNDP) on behalf of KFW.

 “For those of us who know the work of Princess Basma, we are aware of the extraordinary service it provides to individuals and families in this region.
 You only have to listen to the mothers and carers of the children who are looked after here, to realise that the goodness provided through the care, has a positive effect on so many lives.آ When a child is enabled to be treated and educated, families are transformed, mental stress is relieved, and smiles and happiness can abound, said Archbishop Suhail Dawani.
 “We know, that in our region this work is still desperately needed, as many here are in desperate situations.
 I hope that we can spread the good work of the Jerusalem Princess Basma even further, bringing alleviation to families, children and individuals through the excellent service it provides”, he added.